 History & commentary:

-Historical Aragatsotn is rich of valuable monuments.
-One of them is the church of St. Hovanes in the village of Mastara.
-It stands out among central-domed cruciform (inside and outside) churches, like the big church in Artik, the church of St. Gregory of Arichian cloister, St. Sarkis in Voskepar and Arakelots in Kars (X c).
+The historical region of Aragatsotn is rich in interesting monuments.
+One of them is the church of St. Hovhannes in the village of Mastara.
+It stands out among central-domed cruciform (inside and outside) churches, like the big church in Artik, the church of St. Gregory of Arichian cloister, St. Sarkis in Voskepar and Arakelots in Kars (Xc).

 Another version of this type is the temple in Bagaran (first half of VII c), in which unlike the temple in Mastara and like Echmiadzin’s temple, four pylons carrying the dome are added to the central praying hall, on account of which a completely different constructive system of the passage to the dome is formed.

 In one of five epigraphic inscriptions at Mastara temple, Gregory Vanakan is mentioned as a builder, another one records the repair of the church in 891.
 Many points of view exist about the dating of the temple (V-VI, VI- VII cc).
 Some consider if to be built in VII c with the preserved remainders of still existing more ancient church.
 For various reasons the last version is considered more probable.